 Baptism at FBC

 Baptism is an integral part of the Christian journey.
 We have baptisms several times a year during services.
-People who are being baptized are fully emersed in our warm water tub and all in attendance cheer and celebrate this important expression of faith with you!
+People who are being baptized are fully immersed in our warm water tub and all in attendance celebrate this important expression of faith with you!
 Before getting baptized, you’ll meet with a pastor to walk you through the meaning and logistics.

 FAQs About Baptism

 - Jesus was baptized and wants us to baptize others.
 In Matthew 3:16, we learn about the time when Jesus Himself was baptized before He started His ministry on earth.
 If the Son of God pursued baptism, so should we.
 Later, Jesus told us in Matthew 28:19-20 He wants us to spread His message of love.
 He told us to continue baptizing and being baptized.

 - You’ve decided to follow Jesus and you want people to know.
 Making the decision to become a follower of Christ is the best decision you’ll ever make.
 When you make a life-changing decision like this, you want to tell everyone about the new hope you’ve found in Jesus!
 Our faith should be personal, but not private.
 Baptism is about going public with your faith.

 - Baptism is a powerful symbol of what Jesus did for us.
 When we’re baptized, we’re reminded of what Jesus did for us.
 When we go down into the water, we’re reminded of Jesus’ death on the cross and His payment for our sins.
 But when we come out of the water, we’re reminded that three days later, Jesus rose from the dead!
 2 Corinthians 5:17 tells us that if we’re in Christ, we’re new creations.
 Baptism reminds us that the old is gone, and the new has come.